lxucs/lxucs.github.io/index.md

 ## About Me

-I am currently a Research Scientist at **WeChat AI, Tencent**, focusing on Natural Language Processing (NLP).
+I am currently a Senior Research Scientist at **WeChat AI, Tencent**, focusing on Natural Language Processing (NLP).
 I graduated with PhD of Computer Science from **[Emory](https://www.emory.edu/)**, advised by Dr. [Jinho Choi](https://www.emorynlp.org/faculty/jinho-choi).
 I was also co-advised by Dr. [Fei Liu](https://www.cs.emory.edu/~fliu40/) in 2023.

 Before Emory, I completed my bachelor's degrees at [ECNU](https://english.ecnu.edu.cn/) and [CSU](https://compsci.colostate.edu/).
 Following this, I worked as a Software Engineer for two years before returning to graduate school.